Data preparation

 Administrative boundaries are added to the map as polygons, which represent both the shape and the location of the place.

-If ArcGIS for Power BI cannot find recognizable metadata or keywords, it sends the data in text form to the ArcGIS Geocoding service to find point locations.
+If ArcGIS for Power BI cannot find recognizable metadata or keywords, it sends the data in text form to the ArcGIS World Geocoding Service to find point locations.
 In many cases, this results in inaccurate findings because there is not enough information to determine the locations.
 Use the Location type tab on the Layers pane to specify the location parameters.

 In this topic